Salmonblaster: Self titled album and early success (1996-1998)

 On March 20, 1998 the band appeared on the Tom Green Show.
 They played a new song called "Secret Agent" with a new bassist who was not introduced and was replaced by Jesse Buchanan who remained with the band until their dissolution.
 "Secret Agent" was to be the first single off their forthcoming second album which had the working title of Headfuls of Chills, however shortly after appearing on the Tom Green Show the band broke up citing creative differences, though Werm and Parr would form two subsequent bands (Panic Coast and Tournament!).
 Werm would later tell the UWO Gazette that Salmonblaster succumbed to pressure.
 The appearance on the Tom Green Show was released as part of the DVD set The Tom Green Show: The Complete Series - Inside and Outside the Box in 2005.

 Post break up

 After Salmonblaster broke up, Werm and Parr went on to form Panic Coast, who released Future Projected in 2000.
 The band later changed their name to The Black Saturdays and released a self-titled album.
 Werm was also in Viperscheme who released one EP called Sell the Sky in 2001.
 Parr and Howden currently play in critically acclaimed indie band Raised by Swans, while both Parr and Werm are in a band called Tournament!.

+In 2024, Yeah Right!
+Records released a double vinyl reissue of Salmonblaster's self-titled record that included songs from the band's unreleased second album.